sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/00-intro.markdown

 Consuming web services is often the first thing that developers want to do when developing client apps.
-Since @product@'s web services are implemented via hypermedia REST APIs, developers can discover and traverse the APIs using the hypermedia URLs returned by the server in response to one or more requests.
+Since @product@'s web services are implemented via hypermedia REST APIs, developers can discover and traverse the APIs using the hypermedia URLs that the server returns in response to one or more requests.

 +$$$